latent-to/developer-docs/docs/navigating-subtensor/emissions-coinbase.md

     .collect();
 ```

-**Key Points:**
-- Root subnet (NetUid::ROOT) is excluded from direct emissions
+**Subnet Eligibility Rules:**
+- **[Root Subnet](../glossary.md#root-subnetsubnet-zero) Exclusion**: [Subnet Zero](../glossary.md#root-subnetsubnet-zero) operates differently—it has no [subnet miners](../glossary.md#subnet-miner) and serves as a TAO staking pool for [delegates](../glossary.md#delegate), so it's excluded from direct alpha emissions
-- Only subnets with a `FirstEmissionBlockNumber` receive emissions
+- **Emission Readiness**: Only subnets with a `FirstEmissionBlockNumber` receive emissions, ensuring new subnets undergo proper initialization before participating in rewards
-- This ensures new subnets don't receive emissions immediately upon creation
+- **Anti-Gaming Protection**: This prevents immediate emission farming by requiring subnets to demonstrate commitment beyond just [burn cost](../glossary.md#burn-cost) payment

-### 2. Price Aggregation and Emission Calculation
+### 2. Emission Allocation to Subnets

+The coinbase implements a sophisticated market mechanism where each subnet's share of the daily TAO emission depends on its alpha token's market performance.
+This creates a competitive environment where successful subnets attract more resources, encouraging [subnet creators](../glossary.md#subnet-creator) to build valuable services that attract [stakers](../glossary.md#staking).

 ```rust
 let mut total_moving_prices = U96F32::saturating_from_num(0.0);